j-davies-astro/eagle-guide/examples.md

 ## Using the catalogues II: Galaxy stellar mass function

+## Loading particles within a spherical aperture around a galaxy

 ## Calculating a quantity using particles for all haloes in a sample

 ## Making a radial profile